liudaqikk/RobotEvt/README.md

-# STR-event
+# Demo code and Dataset for Spatiotemporal Registration for Event-based Visual Odometry

-Demo code and Dataset for Spatiotemporal Registration for Event-based Visual Odometry
+Will be released soon